CBD side effects

 • Interactions with medication

-Some studies have reported that high doses may increase the risk of more concerning effects such as:
+Some studies have reported that larger serving sizes may increase the risk of more concerning effects such as:

 • Low blood pressure